-Kitsap County conducts a competitive funding application process for Homeless Housing Grant Program, Affordable Housing Grant Program, and Consolidated Homeless Grant program funds.
-These funds are part of the Kitsap Coordinated Grant Application Process: a single grant application is made available in May of each year and a public process is used to determine funding allocations.
+Kitsap County conducts a competitive funding application process for the Homeless Housing Grant Program and Affordable Housing Grant Program (if funds are available).
+A public process is used to determine funding allocations.
 This public process is detailed in the Notice of Funding Availability and in the Citizen Participation Plan (Appendix A).